Vunovati/astii/README.md

   Commands:

-    patch <file1> <patchfile>               apply an astii-generated diff file to an original in an AST-aware way diff <file1> <file2>                    compare AST-neutral representations of two JavaScript files line by line git-diff <file1> <SHA>                  compare AST-neutral representations of a JavaScript files against its specified git revision git-diff-version <file1> <SHA1> <SHA2>  compare AST-neutral representations of a JavaScript file between two git revisions
+    patch <file1> <patchfile>               apply an astii-generated diff file to an original in an AST-aware way, losing original formatting patchPreserve <file1> <patchfile>       apply an astii-generated diff file to an original in an AST-aware way, preserving original formatting diff <file1> <file2>                    compare AST-neutral representations of two JavaScript files line by line git-diff <file1> <SHA>                  compare AST-neutral representations of a JavaScript files against its specified git revision git-diff-version <file1> <SHA1> <SHA2>  compare AST-neutral representations of a JavaScript file between two git revisions